it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-method-forEach-Sum-of-an-Array/README.md

 - The given array arr with numbers.

-- Find the sum of these numbers using the forEach method.
+- Find the sum of these numbers using the forEach() Array's Method.

 - Output the result to the console.